frourke/HybridEncryptionDotNet/README.md

 # HybridEncryptionDotNet
 Sample .net8 application to implement the encryption process of a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

-The sample can be run on Windows, Linux and MacOS.
+The sample can be run on Windows, Linux and MacOS from Visual Studio Code.

 The following settings are used.